momentohq/public-dev-docs/docs/getting-started.md

 You can try out Momento Cache today, right in your browser.
 No software installation required!

 :::note
-Momento Cache is an API-based serverless service.
+Momento Cache is a fully-managed, API-based, serverless service.
 It does not deploy any resources in your (AWS, GCP, Azure, etm.) accounts.
 :::

 <br />